tc39/notes/es9/2018-11/nov-29.md

 DE: Ok with multiple namespaces as long as we do it well.
 We can specifically endorse specific things being in our shared namespace for isomorphic.
 I have concerns about inclusion in WHATWG—they don't have a formal governance structure...

-TL: Is there a middle ground where we reference their spec.
+TLY: Is there a middle ground where we reference their spec.
 Let the other spec specify the behavior, but we specify the API surface.

 MHK: That may get us in trouble if they break the web.